RICS Homebuyer Survey and Valuation

 Adobe Acrobat document [82.9 KB]

-To see an example of a completed survey report please click below.
+To see an example of a survey report please click below.

 RICS Level Two with Valuation Sample.pdf